 UBC Resources

-Employee Family Assistance Program (EFAP) through TELUS Health (use company code ubc and your CWL).
+Employee Family Assistance Program (EFAP) through GreenShield Health.

-For WorkLife services including legal support and financial counselling conducted via the telephone or through First Chat, an instant online chat service.
+For Work, health and life services including legal support and financial counselling conducted via the telephone or through the GreenShield+ platform.
 Available 24/7.

 View EFAP WorkLife Services page on the HR website